…

 7 Senses – True Presence® Multisensor

-The True Presence® Multisensor uses its seven senses to measure not only human presence but also brightness, room temperature, humidity, CO2, volatile organic compounds (VOC) and air pressure.
-In conjunction with a modern building automation system, it controls all the parameters that promote healthy and successful learning in the classroom.
+With its seven sensors, the True Presence® Multisensor detects not only human presence but also brightness, room temperature, humidity, CO₂, volatile organic compounds (VOCs) and air pressure.
+When integrated with a modern building automation system, it controls all parameters that may affect the indoor climate.

 boy with curls, yawning